CIBC-Internal/python/Doc/library/shutil.rst

    *root_dir* and *base_dir* both default to the current directory.

+   If *dry_run* is true, no archive is created, but the operations that would be executed are logged to *logger*.

    *owner* and *group* are used when creating a tar archive.
 By default, uses the current owner and group.

    *logger* must be an object compatible with :pep:`282`, usually an instance of :class:`logging.Logger`.

+   The *verbose* argument is unused and deprecated.

 .. function:: get_archive_formats()